Is It Better To Paint or Stain a Deck? An In-Depth Comparison

 #1: Cost

 Stain is generally more budget-friendly than paint, but keep in mind the additional cost of maintenance, reapplication, and removal.
-You might find yourself having to apply a maintenance coat on your deck more often if you use certain paints/stains over others.
+You might find yourself having to apply a maintenance coat on your deck more often if you use certain paints or stains over others.

 #2: Aesthetic